ryan-mcclue/musings/tower-of-knowledge.md

 QI is a wireless charging standard most supported by mobile-devices for distances up to 4cm FreePower technology allows QI charging mats to support concurrent device charging

+QSPI can be used without CPU with data queues

+LED anode is positive longer lead?

 # Phone
 Procedure Call Standard for the Arm Architecture (AAPCS).